-- (a) Any Participant not having residence in Karachi is provided with single - double occupancy furnished accommodation with the basic facilities.
-The Institute provides bedding and linen. - (b) On Campus residence for the whole duration of the course is compulsory for out station participants. - (c) Participants are expected to stay in the Institute on the weekends for research, rest & recreation, sports and cultural activities etc. Breaks shall be provided at reasonable intervals during the course to enable the participants to visit their families in their hometowns.
-For leave on weekend, prior permission of the Chief Instructor through DS (T&C), must be obtained. - (d) Personal servants/attendants are not permitted to stay in the Institute for - reasons of security and decorum.
+- (a) Any Participant not having residence in Karachi is provided with single /double occupancy furnished accommodation with the basic facilities, subject to approval by the Director General. - (b) The NIM provides On Campus residence for the whole duration of the course for out-station participants only. - (c) Participants are expected to stay in the Institute on the weekends for research, rest & recreation, sports and cultural activities etc. Breaks shall be provided at reasonable intervals during the course to enable the participants to visit their families in their hometowns.
+For leave on weekend, prior intimation to the DS(T&C) must be provided. - (d) Personal servants/attendants are not permitted to stay in the Institute for reasons of security and decorum.
 Permission for part time attendants may be given only in rare cases of illness or some serious emergency.
 The room bearers allocated to various participants by the Institute have been trained to take care of basic needs of the participants and maintenance of their rooms. - (e) Spouse/Children are not permitted to stay at the Institute during the course.